 We will teach you how to get rid of the cloud service on the navigation bar and sidebar, such as the OneDrive.
 This step also makes use of the Registry Editor.
 Be careful because slight problems caused here can wreak havoc on your computer.

 - Go to Search and type Regedit to open the Registry Editor.

 - Navigate to the Edit option, click on Find and type in IsPinned.

 - Click Find Next.

 - After getting the results, look over to the right pane.
-Here, look or an item under the Name of (Default).
-Under the Type category look for REG_SZ.
-Under the Data type you should be looking for the cloud service that you want to remove from the navigation panel.
+Here, look for an item under the Name of (Default).
+Under the Type, category look for REG_SZ.
+Under the Data type, you should be looking for the cloud service you want to remove from the navigation panel.

 - When you find it, double click on the System.IsPinnedToNameSpaceTree and change the Value data to 0.

-- Click on Ok and the next time you fire up the file explorer, the cloud service will be gone for good.
+- Click on OK, and the next time you fire up the file explorer, the cloud service will not be available anymore.

 The next time you want to rotate a picture, you won’t be needing any fancy editors or even the Windows Viewer.
-You can do with the help of the File Explorer.
+You can do this with the help of File Explorer.

 - Select your desired picture.
-You can also select a group of pictures.
+You can also select a group of images.

 - After selecting any picture, another option will appear on the toolbar known as Manage.

-- Click on the Manage option and choose what type of rotation you prefer on you prefer on your pictures.
+- Click on the Manage option and choose what type of rotation you prefer on your pictures.

 - The selected pictures will be rotated accordingly.